06Anirudh24/Prediction-of-Game-Development-Problems/README.md

 Machine Learning Classifiers - K-Nearest Neighbours (KNN), Support Vector Classifier (SVC), Naive Bayes Classifier (NBC), Decision Tree (DT), and Random Forest (RF) .
 Ensemble Learning Classifiers - Bagging, Extra Trees, AdaBoost, GradBoost, and Major Voting Ensemble.

-The empirical results of this work has been published at the ICON-2021 Conference.
+The empirical results of this work has been published at the ICON-2021 and ISEC-2023 Conferences.